skykelsey/apptentive-android/README.md

 #### Contributing

-We appriciate contributions to make this SDK better.
+We appreciate contributions to make this SDK better.
 If you have an improvement or bug fix, please [read this](CONTRIBUTING.md).

 #### Reporting Bugs